 “…a good blue chip company is like Rahul Dravid.
 If you want fast scorers (or T-20 players), then you may not like his batting style.
 However, if you are looking for dependable players, then you will definitely appreciate Rahul Dravid’s consistency.”

 Blue chip companies are large and well-established companies with a history of consistent performance.
-These companies are financially strong (usually debt-free or very low debts) and are capable to survive in the tough market situations.
+These companies are financially strong (usually debt-free or very low debts), trustable, and are capable to survive in tough market situations.

 Most of the blue chip companies are the market leaders in their industry.
-Few of the common examples of blue chip companies in India are HDFC Bank, ITC, Asian Paints, Maruti Suzuki etc.
+A few of the common examples of blue chip companies in India are HDFC Bank, HUL, ITC, Asian Paints, Maruti, etc.

-Here are few signature characteristics which you can look forward while researching blue chip companies—
+Here are a few signature characteristics which you can look forward to while researching blue chip companies—

 - They are large reputed companies.